MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-endpoints-online.md

 #Customer intent: As an ML pro, I want to understand what an online endpoint is and why I need it.
 ---

-# Online endpoint deployment for realtime inference
+# Online endpoint deployment for real-time inference

 [!INCLUDE [dev v2](includes/machine-learning-dev-v2.md)]

 Inferencing is the process of applying new input data to a machine learning model to generate outputs.
-Azure Machine Learning allows you to perform realtime inferencing on data by using models that are deployed to*online endpoints*.
+Azure Machine Learning allows you to perform real-time inferencing on data by using models that are deployed to *online endpoints*.
 While these outputs are typically called *predictions*, you can use inferencing to generate outputs for other machine learning tasks, such as classification and clustering.

 Online endpoints deploy models to a web server that can return predictions under the HTTP protocol.
-Online endpoints can operationalize models for realtime inference in synchronous, low-latency requests, and are best used when:
+Online endpoints can operationalize models for real-time inference in synchronous, low-latency requests, and are best used when:

 - You have low-latency requirements.
 - Your model can answer the request in a relatively short amount of time.
 - Your model's inputs fit on the HTTP payload of the request.
 - You need to scale up the number of requests.

-To define an endpoint, you need to specify:
+To define an endpoint, you must specify:

 - **Endpoint name**.
 This name must be unique in the Azure region.
-For more information on the naming rules, see [endpoint limits](how-to-manage-quotas.md#azure-machine-learning-online-endpoints-and-batch-endpoints).
+For other naming requirements, see [Azure Machine Learning online endpoints and batch endpoints](how-to-manage-quotas.md#azure-machine-learning-online-endpoints-and-batch-endpoints).
 - **Authentication mode**.
 You can choose from key-based authentication mode, Azure Machine Learning token-based authentication mode, or Microsoft Entra token-based authentication for the endpoint.
-For more information on authenticating, see [Authenticate to an online endpoint](how-to-authenticate-online-endpoint.md).
+For more information on authenticating, see [Authenticate clients for online endpoints](how-to-authenticate-online-endpoint.md).

 ## Managed online endpoints

-Azure Machine Learning offers convenient *managed online endpoints* to deploy your machine learning models in a turnkey manner.
-Managed online endpoints are the recommended way to use online endpoints in Azure Machine Learning.
+Managed online endpoints deploy your machine learning models in a convenient, turnkey manner, and are the recommended way to use Azure Machine Learning online endpoints.
 Managed online endpoints work with powerful CPU and GPU machines in Azure in a scalable, fully managed way.

-These endpoints also take care of serving, scaling, securing, and monitoring your models, to free you from the overhead of setting up and managing the underlying infrastructure.
+To free you from the overhead of setting up and managing the underlying infrastructure, these endpoints also take care of serving, scaling, securing, and monitoring your models.
 To learn how to define managed online endpoints, see [Define the endpoint](how-to-deploy-online-endpoints.md#define-the-endpoint).

 ### Managed online endpoints vs Azure Container Instances or Azure Kubernetes Service (AKS) v1